jakkaj/ravenswood/README.md

 Each stream processing step (which in Apache Storm are called "bolts") will in some way modify and re-emit te data.
 One way to do this is to call a service to mutate the data.
 In this system the services are deployed along side the pipeline in Kubernetes.

+### What is Actually Deployed?

+This system by default will deploy:

+- Configurable amount of ZooKeeper services in a [StatefulSet](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/) complete with [anti-pod affinity](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/#affinity-and-anti-affinity) and update strategies
+- Configurable amount of Nimubs nodes with the same StatefulSets, anti-pod affinity and update strategies
+- Configurable amount of Storm Supervisor nodes
+- Apache Storm UI
+- Three sample services each with two versions for intelligent routing demonstrations
+- Storage Configuration
+- Secrets and Configuration
+- A heart beat generating services
+- A sample storm topology
+- Some starting Istio routes

 ### Intelligent Routing